GSA-TTS/identity-site/content/_help/get-started/authentication-options._en.md

 To use this secure option for Login.gov authentication, plug the key into a USB port and assign the key a name to identify it with your Login.gov account.
 The next step will ask you to activate your key.
 This is generally done by pressing a button on the key itself.

-## PIV or CAC for federal government employees and military

-Physical PIV (personal identity verification) cards or CACs (common access cards) are secure options for federal government employees and military personnel.
-These cards, with encrypted chip technology, are resistant to phishing and difficult to hack if stolen.

 ## Text message / Phone call

 Text messages/SMS or phone calls are convenient but are extremely vulnerable to theft, hackers, and other attacks.